-A recipe for succulent shrimp simmered in a sauce made with spicy serrano peppers, chipotle, tequila and honey.
-It’s great as an appetizer, or served as the main course, and super easy to adjust to your preferred heat level.
+This spicy shrimp recipe simmers succulent shrimp in a sauce made with spicy serrano peppers, chipotle, tequila and honey.
+It's great as an appetizer, or served as the main course, and super easy to adjust to your preferred heat level.

 If you're looking for a shrimp dish that can be served as an appetizer for game day or for whatever party you're throwing (holiday gathering, anyone?) or makes for a GREAT easy dinner, you might want to keep this recipe in your back pocket.
 It just might become your new go-to meal.

 We're talking Shrimp in Fiery Chipotle-Tequila Sauce, and it's about as awesome as recipes come.
 It is HUGE on flavor and you'll have it on the table in about 30 minutes or so, which, for a slow cook like me, is a pretty big bonus.

 AND!
 This recipe is straight from my cookbook, "The Spicy Food Lovers' Cookbook".
 That is CRAZY EXCITING for me, my friends!